Types of jobs

 There are many types of jobs available in the care and support sector.

-A large number of the roles available are one-on-one support work.
-But there are many other opportunities available, including roles in specialised support, allied health, nursing, management and administration.
+Most of the roles available are one-on-one support work.
+However, there are many other opportunities available, including roles in specialised support, allied health, nursing, management and administration.

 Every role is unique.
 It’s best to check the position description of a job you’re interested in carefully.